 Mental techniques during the run

-Once you’re out there, you’re main job is complete, now you just have to keep going, and there are a number of mental techniques to help you push harder.
+Once you’re out there, your main job is complete, now you just have to keep going, and there are a number of mental techniques to help you push harder.

 - One of the most common techniques is to mentally break up the run into manageable chunks.
 Instead of focusing on all 18 miles at once, split the distance into segments, such as from your home to the first landmark, then from the park to your dream house, and from that house to the cafe on the corner, for example.
 Try to leave yourself a nice final section that takes you through a favourite area.